sdondley/Proc-Easier/README.md

 autodie(:off);
 cmd('kjkjsdkjf');   # this doesn't die

-# create a command with standar OO, don't run it immediately
+# create a command with standard OO, don't run it immediately
 my $cmd= Proc::Easier.new(cmd => 'ls', :lazy);

 # run the command